toyobayashi/emnapi-docs/src/guide/error-handling.md

 On return from a native method, node-addon-api will automatically convert a pending C++ exception to a JavaScript exception.

-When C++ exceptions are enabled try/catch can be used to catch exceptions thrown from calls to JavaScript and then they can either be handled or rethrown before returning from a native method.

 ### Examples with C++ exceptions enabled